Tfactor08/crepl/README.md

 ## CREPL
 Simple REPL for C which is compiled with and depends on Tiny C Compiler (tcc).
 ### Features
-- Request an existing symbol (only variable atm):
+- Request an existing symbol (only variables atm):
 ```bash
 >>> symbol
 ```